arelimdz/CA-Project-Tictactoe-cli/README.md

 To keep my code DRY I have embedded in this main loop functions so that the application addresses one player each cycle.

-The game will always start with "Player 1" marked "X", and then "Player 2" marked "O".
+The game will always start with the player 1 marked "X", and then player 2 marked "O".
 The game will move to the next cycle only once the player in turn enters a valid position.

 When the game ends, the application prompts the user for interaction and asks if they would like to play again.